Latest posts

 Read more

-A typed semantic graph at the centre - the company brain that every enterprise AI agent compiles through.
+A typed semantic graph at the centre of an enterprise, surrounded by INFER, VALIDATE, and GOVERN agents - the company brain in motion.

 Company Brain for Enterprise AI: Why the Data Layer Decides Everything